workLokeshVishwakarma/git-learning/README.md

 This will restore the file to the state it was in at the last commit.
 If you want to restore the file to a specific commit, you can use the `-c` flag to specify the commit ID.
 For example, to restore the file to the commit with ID `1234567890`, you would use the following command:

 `git restore -c 1234567890 <file_name>`

+-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-x-

+##### - Or Wanna align them with the remote repo, use `git fetch origin` and `git reset --hard origin/master`.
+This will discard all your local changes and align your branch with same as remote repo/branch.
+- ##### Or If you still seeing some untracked, build or meaningless files, and you wanna remove them, use `git clean -df`.

 <hr />